Hospitality sector statutory guidance

-We want to see our hospitality sector remain open.
+We want to see our hospitality sector remain open where possible.
 This guidance is therefore designed to help the industry mitigate the real and present risk to their businesses, staff and the public from coronavirus.
 Compliance failures in even small numbers are a threat to the whole sector and the national effort to deal with the virus.

-Guidance will be backed up by further enforcement measures to ensure compliance failures are identified and addressed.
+Guidance is backed up by further enforcement measures to ensure compliance failures are identified and addressed.

 All businesses operating in the sector, with the support of their trade bodies and representatives, are requested to give this statutory guidance their highest priority and apply its measures fully.